rudymartinb2/myjsunit/README.md

     done();
 ```

-## Testing myjsunit
+## Testing myjsunit code

-assuming you already have nodejs installed, if you simply want to run the tests, from the root of the project run:
+if you simply want to run the tests, from the root of the project run:

 ```
-tests/run.sh
+tests/run_tests.sh
 ```

 as alternative, if you have c8, inotifywait installed and are using xterm or another similar console, from the root of the project, run: